 Figure 2.
-Plot of the average correctness of participants' answers to the four questions with respect to visualization type and hierarchy complexity.
-Chance level is at 0.33.
+Plot of the average correctness of participants' answers to the four questions with respect to visualization type (encoded by color) and hierarchy complexity (△ = low complexity, • = high complexity).
+Chance level is indicated by the dotted horizontal line at 0.33.

-Results did not show a significant main effect for complexity of hierarchies, $(F(1,68)=2.607,\,\mathrm{n.s.})$.
+Results did not show a significant main effect for complexity of hierarchies, (F(1, 68) = 2.607, n.s.).
 Consequently it seems that, in the current setting, hypothesis H5 can not be confirmed.
 However, revisiting the stimuli and analyzing the after-test feedback resulted in at least two possible factors influencing the results with respect to this hypothesis.
-One surprising fact is that participants performed significantly better with the complex nodelink compared to the less complex nodelink for task T2, counting nodes $(t(74)=-4.32,\,p<0.001,\,\eta{\mathrm{part}}^2=0.20)$.
-It is apparent that some participants were uncertain if the root node is also counted as a node and, consequently, counted one node less.
+One surprising fact is, that participants performed significantly better with the complex nodelink compared to the less complex nodelink for task T2, counting nodes (t(74) = -4.32), $p < 0.001, \eta{\text{part}}^2 = 0.20$).
+It is apparent, that some participants were uncertain if the root node is also counted as a node and, consequently, counted one node less.
 In the high complex stimulus, this was compensated, because, as all answering options were above their count, the participants simply chose the lowest possible answer, which was the right one.
-In the low complex stimulus, this strategy did not work, as indicated in Table I. Due to this occurrence, it is not possible to validate hypothesis H2 although the performance of the nodelink is still significantly better than both other visualizations when only using the complex hierarchy $(F(1,74)=32.85,\ p<0.001,\ \eta{\rm part}^2=0.307).$
+In the low complex stimulus, this strategy did not work, as indicated in Table I. Due to this occurrence, it is not possible to validate hypothesis H2 although the performance of the nodelink is still significantly better than both other visualizations when only using the complex hierarchy (F(1, 74) = 32.85, p < 0.001, $\eta{\rm part}^2 = 0.307$).